ParallelMaths/parallel/pages/7-05-downhill-from-here.md

 * But it is better to tackle each Parallelogram in one go.
 * Complete by 7pm Sunday if your whole class is doing Parallelograms.
 *	Return after 7pm on Sunday to find your score, answers and explanations.
-*	Make sure you complete every challenge and hit the SUBMIT button.

-__IMPORTANT__ – you will get points for every correct answer, but you will lose points if you use any of the hints.

 __IMPORTANT__ – it does not really matter what score you get, the main thing is that you think hard about the problems... and then learn where you went wrong